 - Asea – This is a communication supplement.
 It is of particular benefit to athletes as it increases endurance capacity.
 Start taking Asea (it is a liquid supplement) before you come to altitude, and it will help to make your adjustment to altitude easier.
 I have been using the supplement myself since August 2009, and recommend it to all the athletes that I coach.
 See more information at this link – Asea has received its athletic drug testing certifications – it has been declared clean and ok for competitive athletes to use without fear of containing any banned substances.

 - Acli-Mate – is a unique and energizing acclimatization sport drink designed to aid in the prevention of altitude sickness AND assist mountain recreationalists and athletes in maximizing performance at elevation.
 The specific combination of natural ingredients including vitamins, minerals, herbs and electrolytes makes Acli-Mate® Mountain Sport Drink ideal for mountain visitors and athletes.
 Their Mountain formula comes in three delicious flavors: Elevation Orange™, Mountain Grape™ and Colorado Cran-Raspberry™.
-We recommend starting to use Acli-Mate® before arriving at altitude – see details at this link.
+We have heard good results from many athletes who use Acli-Mate® before arriving at altitude – see details at this link.